ggh-png/Wls-sullivan/README.md

-# **Wls-sisullivan**
+# **Wls-sullivan**

 ![Image Label](https://user-images.githubusercontent.com/71277820/132127880-b20c1869-dfa0-4aea-ad04-9a5fe2b14d9d.PNG)

-Wls-sisullivan is a robot designed for visually impaired people who can only feel through touch.
+Wls-sullivan is a robot designed for visually impaired people who can only feel through touch.
 The robot recognizes the user's hand movements and delivers information to the user through a vibration pad.
 The robot is designed to safely guide the user to a specific location.

 ## **Demo**